 Wonderful warm apple treat, better than apple pie!
-Comforting bread pudding made with apple pie filling.
+Comforting apple bread pudding made with easy homemade apple pie filling.
 Serve it hot and with some vanilla ice cream on top for the ultimate taste experience.

 Yes, it truly IS a heavenly apple treat!

 “Better than apple pie” is a pretty strong claim to make, but I’m sticking by it.
 As wonderful as a good ol’ apple pie can be, especially the Dutch kind with crumble on top, this is just better.
 Taking two delicious and comforting desserts and putting them together is what makes this extra special.

 As soon as I took the first bite this warm, apple filled bread pudding, with melting vanilla ice cream, my whole body melted into the chair with delight.
 Hubs and I raced to finish the piece we were splitting and then sat there, enjoying the taste and love it left behind.

 The next morning, I couldn’t wait to have some more so I had a slice of this divine apple pie bread pudding for breakfast.
 Hey, it has eggs and milk, it can totally count as breakfast food!